sharifX/reading-list/reading.md

 29. Generous Thinking: A Radical Approach to Saving the University by Kathleen Fitzpatrick; 2020/05/30
 30. Gods of the Upper Air: How a Circle of Renegade Anthropologists Reinvented Race, Sex, and Gender in the 20th Century by Charles King; 2020/07/30
 31. I Don’t Expect Anyone to Believe Me by Juan Pablo Villalobos (translated by Daniel Hahn); 2020/08/17
+33. Mildew by Paulette Jonguitud (translated from the Spanish by the author); 2020/08/31